fi-do/transportation_problem/README.md

 ### Requirements

-You need:
 * Python > 3.6
 * numpy library
 * math library

 ### Installation

-WIP
+Clone module in your pythonpath.

 ## Usage

-Implement the module.
+Import the module.
 Create an object with demand, supply and cost informations and call one methode to find a solution.

 ## Contact

-WIP
+Dominik